PaddlePaddle/PaddleScience/README.md

     the L2 loss is applied.
 In the current design, the total loss is a weighted sum of three parts, the equation loss, the boundary condition loss and the initial condition loss.

+- Optimizer, specifying which optimizer to use for training.
+Adam is the default option.
+More optimizers, such as BFGS, will be added in the future.

 - Solver, managing the training process given the training data in a batchly fashion.

 - Visualization, an easy access to the graph drawing utilities.